Last Updated on June 15, 2023 by Grow with Bovees

-A general rule-of-thumb for using bypass pruners is to always choose bypass pruners when you are cutting live, green stems, like flower clippings, fruits, and vegetables.
+A general rule-of-thumb for using bypass pruners is to always choose bypass pruners when you are cutting live, green stems, like thin forsythia branches, fruits, and vegetables.
 If the stem of the plant or shrub you are cutting contains a flower or crop, as in when you are growing artichokes for the kitchen, you will want to use bypass pruners to make the cut as clean and delicate as possible.

 It is important to keep the stem or branch of the plant or shrub clean so that the plant or shrub can recover faster.
 Damaging the stem or branch can result in permanent damage to that plant or shrub, causing the entire section of the plant or shrub to die.
 Making clean cuts with bypass pruners will keep the cuts clean and reduce the risk of the plant or shrub dying after pruning.

-Anvil vs. Bypass: Which One is the Right Choice?
+Bypass vs Anvil Pruners — Which Is the Right Choice?